 3.2.1.
 Within our own operations

-Adherence to relevant employment legislation promotes human rights and largely prevents modern slavery.
+Adherence to relevant employment legislation promotes human rights and assists in prevention of modern slavery.
 Morelli has a responsibility to ensure that workers are not being exploited, that they are safe at work and that relevant employment, health and safety and human rights laws are adhered to.

 A suspected case of slavery or human trafficking within the Company’s own operations should be raised using the whistle blowing policy.